wp-plugins/disqus-conditional-load/readme.txt

 == Upgrade Notice ==

-= 8.0.9 =
+= 9.0.1 =
-* Small bug fix on default values.
-* Performance improved.
+* Fixed few bugs.
+* Added ability to disable lazy load (But shortcode can be used)
+* Removed old version jQuery

 == Support ==